How to Choose Among Rail Passes

 It's wise to carefully compare passes to find the best fit for your itinerary and style of travel.
 The range of options may seem intimidating, but mostly it's a matter of simply knowing which countries you intend to travel in and for how many days.

 First find the pass that best matches the area you'll be traveling in.
-If you're planning on covering a lot of ground by train, you probably want one of the multi-country passes described below; it generally makes little sense to cobble together several single-country passes.
+If you're planning on covering a lot of ground by train, you probably want a Global Pass, which gives you Europe by the tail, buying you unlimited travel on public railways in most of Europe.
+Even if you're traveling by train in just two countries, the Global Pass is likely your best option, as it generally makes little sense to cobble together several single-country passes.

-A continuous pass makes sense if you plan to travel nearly daily and cover a lot of ground.
-Global, BritRail, and Swiss passes offer this option.
+A few passes are also available as a continuous pass, which can save you money if you plan to travel nearly daily and cover a lot of ground (whereas a flexipass is likely better if you plan to linger for a few days at most of your destinations).
+Global, BritRail, non-Eurail German, and Swiss passes offer this option.
 If you have a 15-day continuous pass, you can ride the trains as many times as you like for 15 days.